MeghanW23/cohenlab_neurofeedback/README.md

 <div align="center" style="margin-top: 40px; margin-bottom: 40px;"> <img src="https://github.com/MeghanW23/cohenlab_neurofeedback/blob/main/tasks_run/other/localizer_demo.gif" alt="GIF of Localizer Demonstration" width="800"> </div> <p align="center" style="margin-top: 20px; margin-bottom: 5px;"> The localizer script allows users to select the threshold z-score based on the mask's appearance in FSLeyes. </p>

+## Troubleshooting Steps
+### Siemens 3T Prisma MRI Scanner
+- When working with the Siemens 3T Prisma MRI Scanner, ensure the following in order to avoid running into issues during the session:
+	- To connect to sambashare, log into **med admin** account.
+If logged into **med user** the connection will not establish accordingly and the DICOM transfer will be unsuccesful.
+	- To connect to sambashare, go into File Explorer > This PC > Map Network Drive, and input the following:
+		- **Drive**: Z:, **Folder**: //<ping>/<user>
+		- Input the sambashare user established and the password will be the same if not pre-determined.
+	- Once connected, make sure the same files are shown on File Explorer window as on Macbook.
+	- If there is a Windows pop-up error, the computer may have to be restarted in order to re-establish the connection.
+	- Add-in configurations for MRI sequences must match the drive and information previously inputted for files to be transferred appropriately:
+		- **Target Host**: Z: (or whichever drive is connected),
+		- **Target Directory**: . (can specify directory or leave as "." to indicate the current directory),
+		- **Username**: WORKGROUP\<user> (same user specified in the **Folder** field prior to this step),
+		- **Password** :<pre-determined or same as user>